The Number 23

 The Number 23 is a 2007 American psychological thriller film written by Fernley Phillips and directed by Joel Schumacher.
 Jim Carrey stars as a man who becomes obsessed with the 23 enigma once he reads about it in a strange book that seemingly mirrors his own life.
-The film was released in the United States on February 23, 2007.
+The film was released in the United States on February 23, 2007, by New Line Cinema.
 This is the second film to pair Schumacher and Carrey, the first being Batman Forever.
-The film was a financial success, grossing $77.6 million, but received generally negative reviews from critics.
+The film was a financial success, grossing $77.6 million against a $30 million budget, but received generally negative reviews from critics.
 Despite this, Carrey was proud of the film, saying: "I was able to explore the darker edges of my personality, which really was a blast and something different for me."

 Plot

 On Walter Sparrow's birthday (February 3), his wife Agatha gives him The Number 23, a book by Topsy Kretts, as a birthday present.
 Walter starts reading it and notices similarities between himself and the main character, the detective "Fingerling".
 Fingerling is obsessed with the 23 enigma, the idea that all incidents and events are connected to the number 23.
 Walter too becomes obsessed with the number and attempts to uncover the mystery of the book's author, but he cannot find any information.
 Walter's son, Robin, is interested in the enigma too, but Agatha dismisses it as superstition.

 In the book, Fingerling discovers that his lover, Fabrizia, is having an affair and stabs her to death.
 The police arrest her lover because he found her body and picked up the murder weapon, assuming it was a type of sexual roleplay.
 Fingerling then prepares to commit suicide by jumping from a hotel balcony, and the book ends abruptly.
 Walter later learns of Laura Tollins, a murder victim whose body was never found, and whose murder is similar to Fabrizia's death.
 Walter believes that the man who was sent to prison for Laura's murder, Kyle Flinch, wrote the book.
 In prison, Walter visits Flinch, who denies killing Laura or writing the book.

 Robin discovers an address hidden in the book and they hope that it will lead them to the book's true author.
 When Walter confronts the man, Dr. Sirius Leary, he commits suicide by cutting his own throat.
 Before dying, Leary tells Agatha to go to a now-abandoned mental institution that he used to work at.
 At the institute, Agatha discovers a box with Walter's name on it.
 Walter discovers a code in the book that tells the reader the location of Laura's body.
 Walter and Robin find the skeleton, but when they return with the police, the skeleton is missing.
 After seeing Agatha washing mud off her hands, she admits that she moved the skeleton.
 Walter accuses her of being Topsy Kretts.
 However, Agatha says that Walter was really the one who wrote the book.